Marco Polo Bridge

 Brief history and architecture

-Incident on the Marco Polo Bridge
+The Marco Polo Bridge incident

 Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge Marco Polo Bridge